 Turn It Off If You're Not Using It

-Appliances and equipment with LEDs and instant-on features use power even when turned "off," unless you plug them into a power strip and turn it off instead.
+Appliances and electronic equipment with "instant on" features or digital LED read-outs use power even when turned "off," unless you plug them into a power strip and turn it off instead.

-LG&E-KU sells Renewable Energy Credit or "Green Power" from wind turbines in So.
+LG&E-KU sells Renewable Energy Credit or "green" power from wind turbines in So.
 Illinois for as little as $5/mo added to your bill.
-This program is independently audited to ensure legitimacy.
-LCAN believes green power is one of the best investments you can make.
+LCAN recommends this third-party audited program as it's much fairer to consumers than LG&E's "Solar Share" program—which is over-priced and leads customers to see solar power as too costly.

 Energy Star models use less power than comparable models, say, among refrigerators of the same size and with the same features.
 Buying an Energy Star-rated appliance often cost a bit extra, but any price premium will pay for itself quickly.
 We offer more information on HVAC, water heaters and appliances.

 Lighting uses more power than you might realize.
-And because incandescent bulbs are being phased out, it's time to switch them and fluorescent lamps to LEDs.
-Our lighting page offers power- and money-saving tips.
+And because incandescent bulbs are being phased out, it's time to switch them and fluorescent lamps to mercury-free LED bulbs.
+See our lighting page for consumer and money-saving tips.

-Don't forget to dust your light bulbs to boost output.
+Don't forget to dust exposed light bulbs to boost output.

 Using a ceiling fan in an occupied room allows you to adjust the thermostat 2°F higher in summer and 2°F degrees lower in winter and remain comfortable.
-Don't worry about switching the direction of the fan's blades, if you don't have a step ladder.
+Ceiling fans in an unoccupied rooms do no good, so turn them off when you leave the room.
+Don't worry about switching the direction of fan blades if you lack a step ladder or are uncomfortable climbing it.